Follow these 12 tips for making your family cruise vacation at sea a fun-filled, stress-free frolic that will please everyone

 Meals are included in cruise fares and tend to be an important part of multigenerational vacations.
-Many cruise ships offer multiple dining options for dinners, including fixed early and late seating times in the main dining rooms.
+Many cruise ships offer multiple dining options for guests, including fixed early and late seating times in the main dining rooms.
 Early dining is often preferable for children and grandparents.
-Early seating reservations tend to fill up quickly, however, which is another reason for starting cruise planning far in advance.
+Early seating reservations tend to fill up quickly, however, which is another reason to start cruise planning far in advance.

 Flexible “As You Wish” evening dining times are also available on many ships, but these can be a bit riskier for large family groups with younger children.
 If specialty dining reservations are desired for celebrations or special family events, it’s important to make those reservations in advance.
 Travel advisors can help.

-Incorporate Time Together As Well As Time Apart
+Incorporate Time Together as Well as Solo Moments

 Likewise, parents and grandparents need their own quiet periods for rest and adult company as well.
 Cruises offer onboard entertainment, activities and venues for all ages and interests, making them an excellent choice for multigenerational vacations.
 Family-oriented cruise ships offer kids’ clubs and supervised activities for children and teens, allowing parents and grandparents to enjoy time on their own.